Colorado movie rampage survivors want gunman put to death

 PENALTY PHASE

-Two years ago, Governor John Hickenlooper drew fire from some when he granted a reprieve to the state's longest-serving death row inmate, quadruple killer Nathan Dunlap.
-His critics included the lead prosecutor in the Holmes case, District Attorney George Brauchler.

-Also outside the Arapahoe County Justice Center on Thursday was Marlene Knobbe, 79, grandmother of slain college student Micayla Medek, 23.
+Also outside the Arapahoe County Justice Center was Marlene Knobbe, 79, grandmother of slain college student Micayla Medek, 23.
 Knobbe said she was "thrilled" with the verdict.

 "But I'll wake up tomorrow, and he's still alive, and that's not right," she said.
 "I want him to die."